 - In a bowl, mix soy sauce, dark soy sauce, Chinkiang vinegar, sugar, and water.
 Whisk well and set aside.

-3. Fry the eggplants:
+3. Cook the eggplants:

-- Carefully add the eggplants in batches and fry for about 1 minute until slightly golden.
+- Heat 4 cups of cooking oil in a wok over high heat to 350°F (177°C).
+Carefully add the eggplants in batches and fry for about 1 minute until slightly golden.
 Remove and drain.

 4. Stir-fry the aromatics and pork: